DETAILED ACTION

 Claim Limitation:

-supply unit that functions to supply at least one of hydraulic or electric energy (claim 13), or energy supply unit that functions to selectively supply an energy to the ball head spindle to extend or retract the ball head spindle in the longitudinal direction relative to the spindle housing (claim 22), or energy supply unit that functions to selectively supply an energy to the blocking spindle to extend or retract the ball head spindle in the longitudinal direction relative to the spindle housing (claim 24)
+supply unit that functions to supply an amount of hydraulic or electric energy (claim 2), or supply unit used to perform the step of applying one of hydraulic or electric energy (claim 18), or energy supply unit that functions to selectively supply an energy to the ball head spindle to extend or retract the ball head spindle in the longitudinal direction relative to the spindle housing (claim 22), or energy supply unit that functions to selectively supply an energy to the blocking spindle to extend or retract the ball head spindle in the longitudinal direction relative to the spindle housing (claim 24)

 Examiner’s Construction: